drolevar/coreclr/README.md

 #### Automatic search for resource converter

-Automatic search is available starting from 9.3.0+ by using [hMSBuild](https://github.com/3F/hMSBuild) to resolve *.res* / *.obj* processing automatically.
+Automatic search is available starting from 9.3.0+ by using [hMSBuild](https://github.com/3F/hMSBuild) and other predefined falbacks to resolve *.res* / *.obj* processing automatically.

 ## NuGet Package Preferences